Are IVF painful- Things to know before planning IVF

 While you take the medication, your doctor will monitor you with blood tests and ultrasound to determine when ovulation should be induced.
 The ovulation stimulation process usually takes 8-14 days.

 Self-injecting the fertility drugs that stimulate the ovaries has the potential to cause pain, but most women say it is more uncomfortable than painful.
 The needles used for these injections are very thin and don’t hurt.
-If you have an aversion to needles, this might be a difficult part of the process for you, but having your partner or a friend with you can provide comfort.
+If you have an aversion to needles, this might be a difficult part of the process for you, but having your partner or a friend with you can give you a sense of comfort.

-Sometimes women experience bloating and other unpleasant side effects from the fluctuation in hormones caused by the injections but these side effects are not usually severe or painful.
-Side effects include:
+Sometimes women experience bloating and other unpleasant side effects from the fluctuation in hormones caused by the injections but these side effects are usually not severe or painful.
+Some of the potential side effects include:

 - Breast tenderness